cburdine/materials-ml-workshop/_sources/regression/regression_models.md

 ```
 ## Classifying Metals and Non-Metals

-The first supervised learning problem we will examine is discriminating between materials with a bandgap that is zero (i.e. metals) and materials with a bandgap that is nonzero (i.e. insulators).
+The first supervised learning problem we will examine is discriminating between materials with a band gap that is zero (i.e. metals) and materials with a band gap that is nonzero (i.e. insulators).
 We will start by creating a vector of $y$ values with values of $\pm 1$ indicating whether a material is a metal or nonmetal:

 ```{code-cell}
 metals_y = np.array([ 1.0 if y[0] <= 0 else -1 for y in data_y])